-The process begins when ERN rescues arrive to quarantine in Boxford, Massachusetts for a month of R&R. Next they are moved to Hamilton for training.
+The process begins when ERN rescues arrive to quarantine in Boxford, Massachusetts for a month of R&R. Next, they are moved to Hamilton for training.
 Finally, the therapy donkeys and mini-horses are moved to the Service Dog Project in Ipswich, Massachusetts.
 The Service Dog Project is an organization that provides balance dogs (Great Danes) to mobility impaired individuals.
-SDP's 14 acre farm is frequented by veterans and disabled who mingle with the Great Danes.
+SDP's 14 acre farm is frequented by veterans and the disabled who mingle with the Great Danes.

 Our programs #Run4Rescue, #TeamOlivia, #DonkeyWalk

 On Sundays at 10:30am, veterans and visitors are welcome to join the donkey walk, which is either a 1/2 mile walk or a 2 mile walk at a donkey's pace (very, very, slow).
 The 1/2 mile walk is wheelchair accessible and the 2 mile walk is a scenic route through the woods.

 Signup is suggested, as the walks are weather dependent and offered at varied locations (Ipswich, Hamilton and Topsfield).